Chapter 14. Properties

 hsqldb.cache_size10000memory cache size

 Indicates the total size (in kilobytes) of rows in the memory cache used with cached tables.
 This size is calculated as the binary size of the rows, for example an INTEGER is 4 bytes.
 The actual memory size used by the objects is 2 to 4 times this value.
-This depends on the types of objects in database rows, for example with binary objects the factor is less than 2, with character strings, the factor is just over 2 and with date and timestamp objects the factor is over 3.
+This depends on the types of objects in database rows, for example with binary objects the factor is less than 2, with character strings, the factor can be just over 2 and with date and timestamp objects the factor is over 3.

-The value can range between 100 KB - 4 GB.
+The value can range between 100 KB - 16 GB.
 The default is 10,000, representing 10,000 kilobytes.
 If the value is set via SET FILES then it becomes effective after the next database SHUTDOWN or CHECKPOINT.

 SET FILES CACHE SIZE <numeric value>